 Covering the cost of your care

-If an illness, condition or disability leaves you needing long-term care later in life, you could buy one of our Lifetime Care plans with a one-off lump sum to help cover the cost of that care.
+If an illness, condition or disability leaves you needing long-term care later in life, and you are over 60, you could buy one of our Lifetime Care plans with a one-off lump sum to help cover the cost of that care.

 In-home or care home, it’s up to you how your money is used